stockhuman/tpw-data/organisations/influencewatch.md

 ---

 ## Overview
+InfluenceWatch is a database of allegedly center-to-left-wing leaning media figures, investors, buisnesses, NGOs, and news publications that presents Wikipedia-like articles summarizing their history and activities.

 ## Scoring
 Articles on the site have no attribution, and contributions are mediated privately by contacing the platform.
 The site however readily discloses it's parent organisation, which is itself a self-described right-wing enterprise.